anuseed/Week-7--Assignment/client/README.md

 - In order to try relational databases I needed to create at least two tables in my database.

+  - created two table one for guest and one for comments - currently functionality is still the same but intend to use guest seperatley in some way - maybe a login of sorts

 - Conditional rendering of the form inputs.

 - Query Strings to order posts by rating or date.